asifkd012020/open-itg-aws_runbooks/apigateway/Runbook.md

 `This Section will be updated soon.`

+### 2. CloudTrail logging enabled and sent to Splunk

+`This Section will be updated soon.`

-### 2. CloudWatch logging enabled and sent to Splunk
+### 3. CloudWatch logging enabled and sent to Splunk

 `This Section will be updated soon.`